-- 1. Application of minimum tax

-- 2. Special scheme that defers the tax payment

-- 3. Projects that are exempt from the profits tax

-- A country that did not have any activity, or losses were generated, and therefore no tax payable was generated

-- 5. Negative tax adjustment (non-taxable income)

-- Positive tax adjustment

-(non-deductible expenses) and

-inflationary adjustment

-- 7. Application of tax credits

-- 8. Application of deferred taxes

-- 9. Tax year different from the calendar year

-- 10. Presumed profit

-- 11. The group of companies of the same fiscal jurisdiction with before-tax losses reduces the estimate of accrued corporations tax

-- 12. Adjustments due to accounting integration
+Points i and ii: The full list of ELECNOR companies and their main activities is published annually in Appendices I of the Consolidated Annual Accounts.
+1. Application of minimum tax 2.
+Special scheme that defers the tax payment 3.
+Projects that are exempt from the income tax 4.
+A country that did not have any activity, or losses 5.
+Negative tax adjustment (non-taxable income) 6.
+Positive tax adjustment (non-deductible expenses) and inflationary adjustment 7.
+Application of tax credits 8.
+Application of deferred taxes 9.Tax year different from the calendar year 10.
+Presumed profit 11.
+The group of companies of the same fiscal jurisdiction with before-tax losses reduces the estimate of accrued corporations tax 12.
+Adjustments due to accounting integration

-- 13. Prior years' tax from inspection
+13. Prior years' tax from inspection